STUDY

 She said to him that his shirt was nice.

-Rule 4.
-The 3rd person pronoun (e.g., he, she, they, it, his, her, their, its, them) of the reported speech is not changed in indirect speech.
+The 3rd person pronouns (e.g., he, she, they, it, his, her, their, its, them) of the reported speech remain unchanged in indirect speech.

 Examples: